 - Each mini course buoy is worth 1/2 a buoy.

-- To get credit for 1/2 the skier must round the mini course buoy and return to the first wake just like full credit is given on the full course.
+- To get credit for 1/2 the skier must round the mini course buoy and then cross the boat guide line closest to the buoy, just like when full credit is achieved on the full course.

 - No partial credit for mini course buoys.